Fire services in the United Kingdom: Legislation (United Kingdom, Great Britain or England and Wales)

-In 2002, there was a series of national fire strikes, with much of the discontent caused by the aforementioned report into the fire service conducted by Prof Sir George Bain.
+In 2002, there was a series of national fire strikes, with much of the discontent caused by the aforementioned report into the fire service conducted by Sir George Bain.
 In December 2002, the Independent Review of the Fire Service was published with the industrial action still ongoing; it made radical proposals to how the fire service should be organised and managed.
 Bain's report ultimately led to a change in the laws relating to firefighting.